THE 2019 BOATING SEASON IN WATERTON LAKES NATIONAL PARK IS FROM MAY 4 - OCTOBER 19

-- All currently prohibited watercraft would be subject to a minimum three-month quarantine prior to launch.
+- All watercraft is subject to a minimum 90-day quarantine prior to launch.

 - The quarantine will be enforced through the use of lockable steel cables that will secure/seal the watercraft to the trailer.